 Of course, tone like that is the result of an accumulation of top quality components and peerless craftsmanship.
 The open gear tuners are a classic example – they look stunning, but also happen to be some of the best quality tuners we’ve used on any guitar anywhere.
 You get a genuine bone nut and saddle, and of course, genuine mother of pearl inlay fretboard markers.

-Verdict: It’s not a difficult job to sing the praises of a high end guitar, but it’s even easier in the case of the Martin D-28.
-It offers unbeatable playability, world class tone, and as evidenced by the antique Martin guitars still available today, it will last for 100 years or more if you treat it right.
+Verdict: It’s not a difficult job to sing the praises of high end acoustic guitars, but it’s even easier in the case of the Martin D-28.
+It offers unbeatable playability, incredible tone, and as evidenced by the antique Martin acoustic guitars still available today, it will last for 100 years or more if you treat it right.

 How to choose the best acoustic guitar for you

 The dreadnought is one of the most popular acoustic guitar body shapes.
 They are famous for their large size and deep body.
-The dreadnought is a good choice for guitarists who want a lot of power and projection in their sound.
+The huge sound of a dreadnought is a good choice for guitarists who want a lot of power and projection in their sound compared to a smaller bodied acoustic, perfect for small room live performance.

-The jumbo is larger than the dreadnought, and also has a deep body profile.
-Jumbo bodies are popular in country music, and have incredibly bright top ends.
+The jumbo is larger than the dreadnought, and also has a deep body profile which of course produces a louder sound.
+Jumbo bodies are popular in the country guitar world, and have incredibly bright top ends to complement their massive sound.

 Orchestra acoustic guitar bodies are smaller in size than dreadnoughts and jumbos.
 Orchestra body guitars are amongst the most comfortable, which makes them ideal for guitarists who play intricate music styles.

 Concert style acoustic guitars are the slightly smaller cousin of the orchestra style.
-Concert acoustic guitars have a bright, punchy tone and are often used in jazz, country, and blues music.
+Concert acoustic guitars have a bright, punchy sound compared to bigger bodied guitars and are often used in jazz, country, and blues music.

 Spruce is a strong and flexible material which produces a bright tone.
-Spruce trees are also fast growing, which makes it a sustainable and affordable choice, too.
+Spruce trees are also fast growing, which makes it a sustainable and affordable choice, and one of the most popular acoustic guitar tops.

-Walnut is a great tone wood for guitars because of its balanced tone.
+Walnut is a great tone wood for guitars because of its balanced sound, especially in a small bodied guitar.
 It has a warm low end and a bright high end, making it a versatile choice.

-Rosewood is an aesthetically beautiful wood that also happens to have a rich, full sound.
+Rosewood is an aesthetically beautiful wood that also happens to have a full, rich sound.
 As one of the hardest woods, it makes a highly durable choice.

 Final Thoughts on the Best Acoustic Guitars